MoT: Modularization-of-Thought Prompting for Effective Code Generation: Approach

 \begin{itemize} \item \textbf{Task Purpose: }Clarifies the need for the step, such as ensuring input validation to prevent errors in subsequent logic. \item \textbf{Decision Rationale: }Explains the reasoning behind specific choices, for example, using a nested loop to traverse all element combinations. \item \textbf{Execution Strategy: }Describes the operational details of the step, such as determining whether conditions are met or handling boundary cases. \end{itemize}

 By embedding the reasoning process, the LLMs can gain a better understanding of the design of each node in the MLR graph.
 In this way, the MLR graph not only delineates the logical structure of task decomposition but also systematically supplies the LLM with the necessary reasoning information for task execution, enhancing its code generation capabilities and logical consistency when processing complex tasks.
-Note that for simpler programming tasks, LLMs may omit detailed reasoning information for certain nodes and instead provide comprehensive reasoning only for the complex nodes.
+For simpler tasks or nodes, the LLM can compress this reasoning process and inline the corresponding implementation to avoid over-modularized wrappers.